pdehaye/pdehaye.github.io/src/posts/security-theatre-in-airport-and-academia.rst

 This lack of public transparency is itself is a concern, in the context of the `Asilomar convention <http://asilomar-highered.info>`_. **Without more transparency from Coursera on their data policies, I have genuine concern that Coursera itself is just using security theatre for commercial advantage** [8]_.

-In case it is not clear at this stage, I still have a score to settle with Coursera, but I try to be a patient man.

-    If someone’s not going to follow the practices, that’s something that society faces in general, and that’s why we have police and courts [..]
-In the academic world, we don’t need police and courts, but we have academic discipline, we have academic institutional standards, we have research standards.
-If people don’t comply with those, they do need to be deal[t] with.
-In our set of relationships, that’s between the university and the instructor.

-    -- `Vivek Goel  <https://www.insidehighered.com/news/2014/07/15/after-massiveteaching-questions-about-mooc-quality-control>`_, Chief Academic Strategist, Coursera and apparently also "`still a professor at the Dalla Lana School of Public Health and the Institute for Health Policy, Management & Evaluation <http://blog.coursera.org/post/77181132056/welcome-vivek-goel-to-courseras-leadership-team>`_"

-Goel is textually correct of course.
-But he is also intentionally misleading (by offering this generic quote in an article about a course that I ran).
-And he is also unintentionally short-sighted, for very many reasons.
-One is that he indeed reminds me of looking up the local rules.

-    The University of Zurich (UZH) is an institution with a strong commitment to the free and open pursuit of scholarship.

-    Scholarship is the acquisition, the advancement and the **dissemination of knowledge in a methodological and critical manner**.

-    To flourish, scholarship must be **free from external influences, constraints and ideological pressures**.
-The University of Zurich is committed to **unrestricted freedom in research and teaching**.

-    Academic freedom calls for a high degree of responsibility, including **reflection on the ethical implications of research activities for humans, animals and the environment**.

-    -- `University of Zurich's mission statement <http://www.uzh.ch/about/basics/mission_en.html>`_

-Another is that he has resorted to using innuendos.
-I can use my own too.

-    We see all the platforms now really starting to talk about the social aspects [..] of learning, which come from the other theories.

-    -- The *Zuckerberg-wannabe of the higher education world*, aka the *Chief-Academic-Strategist-formerly-known-as-an-academic* aka Vivek Goel

-Don't worry, the nickname is based on `actual data <http://youtu.be/PCV5xBPoxnE?t=4m47s>`_.

 ..
 [1]

 ..
 [2] I claim this general technology is useless based on still unpublished research `announced last month <http://www.wired.com/2014/08/study-shows-how-easily-weapons-can-be-smuggled-past-tsas-x-ray-body-scanners>`_.
 I was unprepared to enter that debate there with the security officer, not knowing exactly which model Schiphol was using.
 I suspect the officer was not ready either.
 The point is that we shouldn't have to, as this particular European law was drafted anticipating rapid evolution in this security field, both regarding threat detection and evasion.

 ..
 [3] He only learned that at the very end, when I wrote #HelloSchiphol on my business card.
 There is, so far in my life, only one (repeated) instance where I have flashed the fact that I am a professor: apartment hunting in Switzerland, for which competition is so fierce that local society admits pretty much *any* move is fair.
-The fact that many academics pride themselves not to use business cards or Twitter show a profound lack of understanding of their own place in the physical and digital world: conversation with any other citizen is important and that might require using their medium.

 ..
 [4] To use the language of `Bruce Schneier <https://www.schneier.com>`_.

 ..
-[5] I will admit it, I am jealous and do hope that Mayer has that written on his business card.
-As I explained in  `this post <http://paulolivier.dehaye.org/posts/the-academic-social-machine-part-I.html>`_ I currently fulfill four out of five crowdsourced stereotypes about academics, and am unsure of others' perception of me on the fifth (but I know where I stand).
+[5]

 ..
 [6] I also did at the time, `in the comments to the Coursera blog post  <http://blog.coursera.org/post/96686805237/response-to-reported-vulnerability-in-instructor-access>`_, for the fact that Coursera was not properly acknowledging the value of Mayer's work for them in testing their platform.